dfhawthorne/OCI_CNP/terraform/Lab_03_Configure_Remote_VCN_Peering/README.md

 ### Remote VCN Peering

 Remote VCN is the process of connecting two VCNs, typically but not required to be in different regions.
-Peering allows VCNs' resources to communicate using private IP addresses/
+Peering allows VCNs' resources to communicate using private IP addresses.

 ### Dynamic Routing Gateway